 \section{Introduction}

-The concept of $G$-dimenion for commutative Noetherian rings was introduced by Auslander and Bridger \cite{AB} and has been extended to modules over any ring $R$ through the notion of a Gorenstein projective module by Enochs and Jenda \cite{EJ}.
-Gorenstein injective modules are defined dualy in \cite{EJ}, while Gorenstein flat modules were defined in \cite{EJ2}.
-The relative homological dimensions based on these modules were defined in \cite{H1} which is the standard reference for these notions.
-Gorenstein projectively coresolved Gorenstein flat modules (PGF modules, for short) were introduced by Saroch and Stovicek \cite{SS}.
+The concept of $G$-dimension for commutative Noetherian rings was introduced by Auslander and Bridger \cite{AB} and has been extended to modules over any ring $R$ through the notion of a Gorenstein projective module by Enochs and Jenda \cite{EJ}.
+Gorenstein injective modules are defined dually in \cite{EJ}, while Gorenstein flat modules were defined in \cite{EJ2}.
+The relative homological dimensions based on these modules were defined in \cite{H1}, which is the standard reference for these notions.
+Projectively coresolved Gorenstein flat modules (PGF modules, for short) were introduced by Saroch and Stovicek \cite{SS}.
 Over a ring $R$, these modules are the syzygies of the acyclic complexes of projective modules that remain acyclic after applying the functor $I\otimes_R \_\!\_$ for every injective module $I$.
 It is clear that PGF modules are Gorenstein flat.
 As shown in \cite[Theorem 4.4]{SS}, the PGF modules are also Gorenstein projective.
-Dalezios and Emmanouil \cite{DE}, studied the relative homological dimension based on the class of PGF modules.
+Dalezios and Emmanouil \cite{DE} studied the relative homological dimension based on the class of PGF modules.
 The PGF dimension is a refinement of the ordinary projective dimension, whereas the Gorenstein projective dimension is a refinement of the PGF dimension.
 Holm’s metatheorem \cite{Ho} states that every result in classical homological algebra has a counterpart in Gorenstein homological algebra.
 However, the relation between Gorenstein projective and Gorenstein flat modules is not well understood.
 For example, projective modules are always flat, but it is not clear whether all Gorenstein projective modules are Gorenstein flat.
-We believe that an analogue of projective modules in the Gorenstein homological algebra could be the PGF modules.